JorgePe/recordplayer/README.md

 My "DJ setup":
 - the LEGO turntable
-- a Roland Rubix 44 audio interface
+- a [Roland Rubix44](https://www.roland.com/us/products/rubix44/) USB audio interface
-- a laptop running linux Mint with the Ubuntu Studio package
+- a laptop running [Linux Mint](https://linuxmint.com/) with the [Ubuntu Studio](https://ubuntustudio.org/) packages
 - monitor speakers

 The cartridge is connected to the 2 Hi-Z inputs of the Rubix.
-This results in a much better sound than my PC speakers.
+This results in a much better sound than with just my PC speakers.

-The laptop is running Linux Mint with the Ubuntu Studio packages installed.
-I'm using Carla with a 7-band stereo equalizer plugin.
+The laptop is running a 7-band stereo equalizer through [Carla](https://kx.studio/Applications:Carla) (a modular audio plugin host).
 This allows me to adjust the tone to my preferences.
+Later on I intend to route the audio to [Mixxx](https://mixxx.org/) for basic DJ-ing.